Rice and Diabetes: What You Need to Know for Optimal Blood Sugar Control

 But what about your blood glucose levels at other times of the day?
 And what if you need more detailed nutrition and lifestyle guidance to achieve good glycemic control?

 NOVI Magnum, a holistic, personalized diabetes treatment program, can help.
-Click here to learn how a well-rounded healthcare team — a specialist doctor, registered dietitian, and health coach — could help you see a 1% reduction in HbA1c and, in turn, better health outcomes in just three months.
+Click here to learn how a well-rounded healthcare team — a doctor, registered dietitian, and health coach — could help you see a reduction in HbA1c and, in turn, better health outcomes.